How to eject a USB flash drive from a computer

 Determining your flash drive's device name

-If you're not sure of the device name for your USB flash drive, you can list it with parted.
+If you're unsure of the device name for your USB flash drive, you can list it with parted.

 The device name of your USB flash drive is /dev/sdx, where x is a lowercase letter a–z.